 HMRC require taxpayers to file tax returns if they meet any of the criteria listed below:

-- Anyone claiming child benefit or you or your partner’s income is over £50,000
+• Anyone claiming child benefit where you or your partner’s income is over £60,000

-Furthermore, individuals whose income is taxed exclusively through the Pay as You Earn (PAYE) system will no longer need to file a self-assessment tax return in the 2024/25 tax year.
+Furthermore, individuals whose income is taxed exclusively through the Pay as You Earn (PAYE) system will no longer need to file a self-assessment tax return in the 2024/25 tax year or following tax years.

 You can also read our article on UK Tax Rates, Tax Allowances and Tax Bands for the current and previous tax years.